AsombaChinonso/Theme_With_Javascript/README.md

 # Theme_With_Javascript
-A simple and easy way of applying theme effects using Javascript
+A simple and easy way of applying theme effect to your web app using Javascript

 ## Screenshots
 > ### Theme preview 1